guardian/grid/docs/04-troubleshooting/04-ssl-certs.md

 ## Generating certificate.

-Installation is trivial:
+Installation is usually completed by setup (which calls dev-nginx)

-Ensure JAVA_HOME is exported, and then run
+In the event the certificate needs to be replaced / repaired, ensure JAVA_HOME is exported, and then run
 ```
 mkcert -install
 ```